 Browsing the Web in Japanese

-- Omniweb can display an encoding pull-down menu right in the tool bar, to make it easy to switch encodings.
-You can also specify different encoding and language preferences for pages you visit regularly and Omniweb will remember them.
+- Firefox can display an encoding pull-down menu right in the tool bar, to make it easy to switch encodings (see below), and you can install a range of plug-ins for adding extra Japanese functionality.

 - Google Chrome integrates with Google translate, and like Firefox you can add this or other Japanese functionality with extensions.
 But it does not have an encoding menu.

 Firefox and Chrome can incorporate plug-ins that extend their Japanese functionality, for example displaying translations of unfamiliar words in pop up boxes.
 To see the full range of what is available you can go to the Firefox Add Ons Page or the Google Chrome Extensions Page and search for terms like "Japanese," or "translate,".
 (Safari takes plug-ins too, but at this point there's not much available related to Japanese.)

 Troubleshooting Encoding Settings